jsyang/agi/specific-games.md

 - Wrong priority in first room!
 - Beam fired by Sarien does not travel correctly!
+  - It's supposed to hit ego and kill him but gets stuck often

 ## Sierra Demo Pack 5